 While the bacon cooks, I make my eggs.
-I think I made folded eggs and bacon about 50 times in 2019 because it’s such a reliably easy way to make breakfast sandwiches.
+I think I made these weekly in 2019 because it's such a reliably easy way to make breakfast sandwiches.
 It took me a whole year of making them before it dawned on me to make McGriddles; please excuse my lateness to the revelation.

 Once those are all cooked, I make my pancakes while I store my bacon and eggs in the microwave to hide them from the little bacon thieves.
 The pancake recipe makes 18 pancakes so don't worry if you burn one or happen to eat one.

 You'll have two extra if you successfully make all of them.
 The pancakes freeze perfectly if you want to freeze them and microwave them later.
 I assemble them in the following order: ugly pancake, breakfast meat, folded egg, Velveeta cheese, pretty pancake.
 Yes, I use Velveeta.
 You could use fancier cheese, but honestly, Velveeta is amazing on breakfast sandwiches and I stand by that.